filizt/mock-rest-api-specs/.github/ISSUE_TEMPLATE/request-arm-api-review.md

   * adding a new API version to your stable service or adding a new API to your preview service, and need to have a design meeting
   * making big modeling changes

-**After filling out the below template, please send an email to ARM Review Board to schedule an API review. <looking to do this automatically>**
+**After filling out the below template, please send an email to ARM Review Board to schedule an API review.**

 ## ARM API Review Required Questions
 **Service Details**